Martin Lindström

 Profile pic

-I am a PhD student at KTH Royal Institute of Technology, Stockholm.
-Currently, I work on artificial intelligence, machine learning, and computer vision.
-I am supervised by Ragnar Thobaben and Mikael Skoglund.
-I received both my MSc and BSc in electrical engineering from KTH, and spent a year as an exchange student at Imperial College London, where I wrote my MSc thesis at the Information Processing and Communications Lab under Deniz Gündüz.
+I’m fortunate to be supervised by Ragnar Thobaben and Mikael Skoglund.
+Before starting my PhD, I did both my MSc and BSc in electrical engineering at KTH.
+I also spent a year as an exchange student at Imperial College London, where I wrote my MSc thesis with Deniz Gündüz at the Information Processing and Communications Lab.

 Papers